MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/reference/methods/openConversation.md

 [!INCLUDE[cc-use-with-omnichannel](../../../../includes/cc-use-with-omnichannel.md)]

-This method can be used to open a conversation as a session programmatically.
+This function can be used to open a conversation as a session programmatically.

 ## Syntax